In this page of ReSharper options, you can specify what to exclude from code inspection.

 So if after adding some projects to the ignore list, you have errors like 'Cannot resolve symbol', you need to build the ignored projects and ReSharper will be able to resolve those symbols from the compiled artifacts.

-To add projects to the ignore list, either use project file names, for example ProjectOne.csproj or file for examples, for example Project*.csproj to match ProjectOne.csproj, ProjectTwo.csproj, and so on.
+To add projects to the ignore list, either use project file names — for example ProjectOne.csproj, or file masks — for example Project*.csproj to match ProjectOne.csproj, ProjectTwo.csproj, and so on.

 Note that the projects listed here will not be ignored when you run code inspection from the command line.